shanetan/learngit/readme.txt

 Git has a mutable index area called stage
 Git tracks the file changes.
 git only care about the file changes, nothing else.
-Creating a new dev branch is quick.
+Creating a new dev branch is quick & simple.